-The HN protein of NDV can trigger a conformational change in the F protein through receptor sialic acid-mediated endocytosis to release the fusion peptide and promote fusion of the virus with the cell membrane and allow the RNP complex to enter the cytoplasm of a host cell[12].
+The HN protein of NDV can trigger a conformational change in the F protein through receptor sialic acid-mediated endocytosis to release the fusion peptide and promote fusion of the virus with the cell membrane and allow the ribonucleoprotein complex to enter the cytoplasm of a host cell[12].
 The genome replicates in the cytoplasm[13]: (1) the genomic ssRNA(-) is transcribed into messenger RNA in the cytoplasm for translation into different structural proteins; (2) the antigenome copy, or ssRNA(+), is used as the template for viral genome amplification, and subsequent budding releases virus progeny[14]; and (3) HN can scavenge sialic acid residues and promote spread of the virus in infected tissues.
-Selective replication of the virus results in host cell lysis only in tumor cells[15-17], with replication that is 10000 times faster than that in most normal human cells.
+Selective replication of the virus results in host cell lysis only in tumor cells[15-17] with replication that is 10000 times faster than that in most normal human cells.
 Viral replication is terminated via the defense mechanisms of interferon (IFN) in normal cells[18].
-In contrast, tumor cells usually have a weak type I IFN response and are also less sensitive to type I IFN receptor (IFNR)-mediated signaling; therefore, use of NDV in cancer patients is safe.
+In contrast, tumor cells usually have a weak type I IFN response and are also less sensitive to type I IFN receptor-mediated signaling; therefore, use of NDV in cancer patients is safe.
 The frameshift variant protein V is formed during transcription of the P gene.
-V participates in the antiviral reaction in avian cells, whereby the inhibition of IFN induction by NDV is suppressed by reduced stimulation of IFN-β through degradation of “signal transduction and activator of transcription 1” (STAT1) via interactions with avian cell proteins[19].
+V participates in the antiviral reaction in avian cells, whereby the inhibition of IFN induction by NDV is suppressed by reduced stimulation of IFN-β through degradation of signal transduction and activator of transcription 1 via interactions with avian cell proteins[19].
 This response occurs because the immune escape mechanism functions only in birds and not in mammalian cells.
 Therefore, it appears that the V protein reduces the range of NDV hosts.

 NDVs are usually divided into three types according to pathogenicity and virulence: velogenic strains (virulent strains, strongly toxic), mesogenic strains (poisonous strains, moderately toxic), or lentogenic strains (attenuated strains, poorly toxic or nontoxic)[20].
-These viruses are also divided into two groups based on the degree of their influence on tumors: (1) oncolytic strains that form syncytia in tumor cells and have viral oncolytic activity either in vitro or in vivo; and (2) non-oncolytic strains that inhibit tumor growth and can increase survival, though their killing effect on human tumor cells is still unclear.
+These viruses are also divided into two groups based on the degree of their influence on tumors: (1) oncolytic strains that form syncytia in tumor cells and have viral oncolytic activity either in vitro or in vivo; and (2) nononcolytic strains that inhibit tumor growth and can increase survival, though their killing effect on human tumor cells is still unclear.
 In general, the site of F protein cleavage mainly determines the virulence of NDV.
-The F-cleavage site of velogenic and mesogenic strains usually has the polybasic amino acid structure 112R/G/KR-Q/KK/RR↓F117, which is recognized and cut by Folin-like proteases (RXK/RR), inducing deadly respiratory diseases (such as chicken mites) in birds[21]; examples include MTH-68/H, PV701 and Beaudette C (NDV-BC).
-In contrast, lentogenic strains have the single amino acid motif 112GR/KQGR↓L117, which is cleaved by extracellular trypsin-like proteases; thus, replication is limited to specific tissues, and these strains are currently used.
-For the production of vaccines[22], such as NDV-LaSota and NDV-HUJ, Heiden constructed a recombinant attenuated strain of NDV clone-30.
-When the F-cleavage site was altered, the intracerebral pathogenicity index (ICPI) was enhanced 1.2-fold.
-Overall, NDV virulence is related to the site of F cleavage and is regulated by multiple factors[23].
+The F-cleavage site of velogenic and mesogenic strains usually has the polybasic amino acid structure 112R/G/KR-Q/KK/RR↓F117, which is recognized and cut by Folin-like proteases (RXK/RR), inducing deadly respiratory diseases (such as chicken mites) in birds[21]; examples include MTH-68/H, PV701 and Beaudette C. In contrast, lentogenic strains have the single amino acid motif 112GR/KQGR↓L117, which is cleaved by extracellular trypsin-like proteases; thus, replication is limited to specific tissues, and these strains are currently used.
+For the production of vaccines[22], such as NDV-LaSota and NDV-HUJ, Heiden et al[23] constructed a recombinant attenuated strain of NDV clone-30.
+When the F-cleavage site was altered, the intracerebral pathogenicity index was enhanced 1.2-fold.
+Overall, NDV virulence is related to the site of F cleavage and is regulated by multiple factors.

 Although NDV is dangerous to many birds, its pathogenicity in humans is weak.
 Furthermore, most people are seropositive for NDV, and thus the immunogenicity that NDV may cause can be ignored.
 Under natural conditions, highly virulent NDV strains may infect humans but cause only mild fever, cough and other flu-like symptoms.